 The following bar chart and table provide some indication of the risks of investing in the Fund.
-The Fund adopted the performance of The BeeHive Fund (the "Predecessor Fund"), a mutual fund series of Forum Funds, as the result of a reorganization of the Predecessor Fund into the Fund that will become effective on or about December 16, 2024 (the "Reorganization").
+The Fund adopted the performance of The BeeHive Fund (the "Predecessor Fund"), a mutual fund series of Forum Funds, as the result of a reorganization of the Predecessor Fund into the Fund after the market close on December 13, 2024 (the "Reorganization").
 Prior to the Reorganization, the Fund had not yet commenced operations.
 The Sub-Adviser served as the investment adviser to the Predecessor Fund.
 The returns shown for periods ending prior to the Reorganization are those of the Predecessor Fund.

-The following bar chart shows changes in the Predecessor Fund's performance from year to year.
-The table shows how the Predecessor Fund's average annual returns for 1-year, 5-years and 10-years compare with those of a broad measure of market performance.
+The following bar chart shows changes in the Fund's and Predecessor Fund's performance from year to year.
+The table shows how the Fund's and Predecessor Fund's average annual returns for 1-year, 5-years and 10-years compare with those of broad measures of market performance.

-The Predecessor Fund's past performance (before and after taxes) is not necessarily an indication of how the Fund will perform in the future.
+The Fund's and Predecessor Fund's past performance (before and after taxes) is not necessarily an indication of how the Fund will perform in the future.
 If the Predecessor Fund had been structured as an ETF its performance may have differed.
 You can obtain updated performance information at www.thebeehiveetf.com or by calling (855) 571-6999.